Mad About You (Chinese TV series): Production

 The series is produced by Sony Pictures Television, Huaso Film/TV Digital Production and Croton Media.
 Billy Grundfest, who wrote and produced for the original series, was a consultant on the adaptation.
-Although it is not the first Chinese multi-camera series, Xin Hun Gong Yu is the first Chinese television series to utilize a writer's room and production style commonly used by American television producers.
+Although it is not the first Chinese multi-camera series, Xin Hun Gong Yu is the first Chinese television series to utilize a writers' room and production style commonly used by American television producers.